 Seeing black bears in their natural surroundings is exciting.
 But when bears venture into human territory, problems can occur and bears often pay the price.

 People often encourage bears to come out of the forest by providing food without realizing it.
-When bears become used to these food sources and have frequent contact with humans they are often considered "nuisance bears."
+When bears become used to these food sources and have frequent contact with humans they become more dependent on human foods and less wary.
 This is bad news for the bears.
-Relocating a nuisance bear is nearly impossible and frequently they must be killed.
+This puts bears at increased risk to vehicle collisions and of being killed in defense of property.

 The most common sources of food that attract bears are: pet food, bird feeders, barbecue grills, garbage, household trash containers, open dumpsters, and campsites with accessible food and food wastes.